polymoly/react-custom-hooks/README.md

 #### Read intro instructions

-## If you want showing up your react custom hooks, please follow up the instructions:
+## If you want showing up your hooks, please follow up the instructions:

 ## Instructions